Last Gasp (Inside No. 9): Charity auction

-Pemberton listed a balloon containing his breath which had appeared on "Last Gasp" on eBay.
+Pemberton listed a balloon containing his breath that had appeared on "Last Gasp" on eBay.
 Listed with the balloon was a copy of the episode's poster signed by Pemberton and Shearsmith.
-The auction was held to raise money for Give It Up, a Sport Relief charity founded by comedian Russell Brand to help those recovering from alcoholism and drug addiction.
+The auction was held to raise money for Give It Up, a Sport Relief charity founded by the comedian Russell Brand to help those recovering from alcoholism and drug addiction.
 The winning bid on the auction was for £265.00.